firegods/abdfmw/README.md

 ```
 Once you're done with that, go ahead and open up the included config.json file, and change it as needed.

+> For selfbots, add "selfbot": true to the config file.

-> Note: The dependencies for this bot are chalk, moment, randomcolor, and obviously discord.js
+> Note: The dependencies for this bot are chalk, moment, and obviously discord.js

 > Node 6 or higher is required!